 At the beginning of a new year, many people think about resolutions for their personal health and fitness.
 But is your bank account just as healthy?

 We’ve selected our top four financial wellness resolutions to try this year.
-They’re ones you’ll want to keep doing all year round!
+They’re the ones you’ll want to keep doing all year round!

 Financial Resolution #1: Pay Yourself First